Romex vs. MC Cable vs. THHN: A Helper’s Identification Guide

 What is Romex® (Non-metallic Sheathed Cable)?

 Romex® is a brand name for Type NM-B cable, a type of Non-metallic sheathed cable that is ubiquitous in modern residential wiring.
-As defined in NEC Article 334, it consists of two or more insulated conductors bundled together and wrapped in a flexible PVC (polyvinyl chloride) jacket.
-A typical configuration, such as a 12/2 wire, contains a black (hot) conductor, a white (neutral) conductor, and a bare copper grounding conductor.
-The sheathing is color-coded by gauge for easy identification: white for 14-gauge, yellow for 12-gauge, and orange for 10-gauge.
+As defined in NEC Article 334, it consists of two or more insulated conductors bundled together and enclosed within a nonmetallic sheath (a thermoplastic outer covering).
+A typical NM-B assembly, such as a 12/2 cable, contains two insulated conductors and an equipment grounding conductor; the conductors and the cable sheath must meet the construction and marking requirements specified in Article 334.

-The primary advantage of romex wire is its affordability and speed of installation in standard wood-frame construction.
-However, its use is restricted by the NEC to dry, indoor locations and it cannot be installed in areas exposed to physical damage unless properly protected.
+The primary advantage of romex wire is its material and installation efficiency in standard wood-frame construction.
+However, the NEC restricts NM cable to specified permitted uses and locations; in particular, NM is intended for normally dry locations and has defined limits on where it may not be used (see Article 334 for permitted and not-permitted locations).
 For a deeper dive into its specific uses and limitations, you can explore this guide to NM cable types.

 What is MC Cable (Metal-Clad Cable)?